You can download a full copy of our Access Statement and Guide from this page.

 Although the majority of our displays are text-based, our knowledgable volunteers are on hand every day to answer your questions about the bridge and talk to you about our exhibition.

-A DVD which is 28 minutes long tells the story of the Clifton Suspension Bridge.
+An audio presentation which is 28 minutes long tells the story of the Clifton Suspension Bridge.
 It has directional speakers which can be heard most clearly from the mezzanine level.
-The DVD is narrated by Susannah Harker and includes a number of interviews with bridge staff, historians and local residents.
-It includes some music and provides a coherent history without audio description.
-The content was scripted to work with or without images.
+It is narrated by Susannah Harker and includes a number of interviews with bridge staff, historians and local residents.
+The same content is available in our shop as a DVD with moving images.

 The exhibition has a large amount of visual content – information and images.

 A portable T-Loop is available at reception.

 Babies and Young Children

 A family toilet is available.
 It is equipped with baby change facilities and a step to reach the sink and toilet.

 There is a children’s bannister on the main staircase to help younger visitors safely negotiate the stairs.
 A lift is also available for visitors unable to use the stairs.
 Please remember to keep your finger on the button to keep the lift in motion.